RainerWinkler/COVID-19-plot/README.md

 To display per 100,000 inhabitants add -perCapita

-To display tops add -to from to.
+To display tops add -top from to.
 Countries are ignored.
-San Marino and Diamond Princes have very many values and are suppressed
+San Marino and Diamond Princes have very many values and are suppressed.
+Example: `python covid19plot.py -top 1 10`

 To set the minimal and maximal values for the y axis use -yFrom <low value> -yTo <high value>: for instance: "-yFrom 1e-2 -yTo 1e3"